dvgodoy/bioinformatics/_posts/2025-02-05-post-biology-for-ds.md

 ## Amino Acids and Translation

-Once the mature mRNA is exported from the nucleus into the cytoplasm, it is picked up by a ribosome — a molecular machine that reads the RNA three nucleotides (one codon) at a time.
+Once the mature **mRNA is exported from the nucleus** into the cytoplasm, it is picked up by a **ribosome** — a molecular machine that **reads the RNA three nucleotides (one codon) at a time**.

-Although there are 64 possible codons, the genetic code is degenerate or redundant, meaning multiple codons can specify the same amino acid.
+Although there are 64 possible codons, the genetic code is **degenerate** or redundant, meaning **multiple codons can specify the same amino acid**.
 For example, the codons GCU, GCC, GCG, and GCA all code for alanine.
-This redundancy helps buffer against some mutations.
+This redundancy helps *buffer against some mutations*.

 Translation begins at a specific start codon, which has the nucleotide sequence AUG, and ends at one of the stop codons (UAA, UAG, or UGA).
 Once the ribosome encounters one of these stop codons, it halts translation, releasing the completed protein.
-All codons between the start codon and the stop codon are translated in order, one at a time, into a chain of amino acids — a polypeptide — which folds into a functional protein.
+All codons between the start codon and the stop codon are translated in order, one at a time, into **a chain of amino acids — a polypeptide — which folds into a functional protein**.

-To determine which amino acid a codon corresponds to, a codon wheel (shown below) can be used.
+To determine which amino acid a codon corresponds to, a **codon wheel** (shown below) can be used.
 You start from the center of the wheel and move outward: the amino acid name or abbreviation appears in the outermost layer.

 <img src="https://dvgodoy.github.io/bioinformatics/assets/images/bio_for_ds/Aminoacids_table.svg.png" />